Do You Want to Make More Calls?

 Top companies in every industry have a bead on customer behavior and market trends because these two datasets determine the best strategy to adopt.
 As we all know, Tesla rode the Bitcoin wave by becoming the first auto-company to accept crypto payments.

 Although most of marketing and customer behavior data comes from surveys and in-depth market research, the rest comes from recordings of customer support calls.
+This valuable information helps companies understand customer preferences, anticipate their needs, and make informed business decisions.

 After all, what better way to understand your consumers than listening to them directly?